Craft Beer Me

 North Carolina has been developing a sizable brewery scene and reputation.
-Currently, the state is home to over 300 craft breweries and brewpubs, more than any other state in the South.
+The state is home to over 300 craft breweries and brewpubs, more than any other state in the South.

 Boojum Brewing is as well-known in the Waynesville area as the Balsam Mountains Boojum, the legendary creature that inspired this brewery.
 In addition to an excellent selection of craft beers, they have surprisingly good pub eats.

-Try any of their current small-batch brews on tap, if you’re feeling lucky.
+Must-Try Beers: Try any of their small-batch brews on tap, if you’re lucky.
 You can’t go wrong with Hop Fiend, an IPA that’s a refreshing blend of tropical fruit, citrus, and pine.

 Boojum Brewing Company Taproom